sampow50/Rock-Paper-Scissors-Robot/README.md

 # Rock Paper Scissors Robot 🤖✊✋✌️

-This project is a robotic system that allows a user to play Rock-Paper-Scissors against a robotic arm using real-time gesture recognition.
+A robotic system that allows a user to play Rock-Paper-Scissors against a robotic arm using real-time gesture recognition.

 ## Project Structure